Upgrading CiviCRM for WordPress¶

 civicrm.settings.php settings file, as it is, during the upgrade.

-The installer in 4.7 does not assume that the content-dir is wp-content.
+The installer in 4.7 and above does not assume that the content-dir is wp-content.
 It probably is, but can be renamed/moved as detailed here

-Copy this file to a location outside your WordPress project.
-You will need to restore it after upgrading.
+- Copy this file to a location outside your WordPress project.
+You may need to restore it after upgrading.

 - Also, if you are using the

-<wordpress_root>/wp-content/plugins/civicrm/civicrm/settings_location.phpfile in your implementation, make a copy of this as well.
+<wordpress_root>/wp-content/plugins/civicrm/civicrm/settings_location.phpfile in your implementation, make a copy of this as well as you will need to restore it after upgrading.

 CiviCRM will not run properly if files from previous version are present after the upgrade.